 Both of these devices are easy to hold, but the Airwrap weighs a bit less than the Supersonic.
 I love that the round volumizing brush attachment on the Airwrap is a lot less round and bulky than other hair dryer brushes on the market.
 However, combining the curling barrels with the Airwrap motor makes for a pretty cumbersome tool, compared to sleeker curling irons on the market.

-After I was gifted these two products, I’ve found myself using one of them a lot more than I thought I would.
+After I got these two products, I’ve found myself using one of them a lot more than I thought I would.

 I didn’t expect to love the Airwrap as much as I do.
 But, every time I use it, my friends ask me if I got my hair done somewhere.
 And yes, although the price tag is very high ($600), you’re getting four tools in one—if you divide the price up, that would be $150 per tool, which is the average cost for a high-end hair tool.